-This capsule summary is offered as a study guide of Church History.
+This capsule summary is offered as a study guide to the History of Christianity.
 The links and references provide a more in-depth discussion of each topic.

 The life of Jesus is best described in the Four Gospels of Matthew, Mark, Luke, and John, while his teachings are presented by all the writers of the New Testament of the Bible.